muratcan-yuksel/react-admin-dashboard/notes/starter.md

 - install fullcalendrar => npm install @fullcalendar/core @fullcalendar/daygrid @fullcalendar/timegrid @fullcalendar/list
 - install nivo charts => @nivo/core @nivo/pie @nivo/bar @nivo/geo

+#### NOTE that in order for nivo carths to work, you need to install the core first and then the other charts

 ## Starting the project

 After installations, we'll add `import { BrowserRouter } from "react-router-dom"; ` to `index.js` and wrap our app like so =>